 Recent advances in Cognitive Computing Systems (as evidenced by innovations like Watson from IBM and AlphaGo from Google DeepMind), coupled with neurally-inspired hardware designs (such as the IBM TrueNorth chip and Tensor Processing Units (TPU) from Google), have spawned new research and development activity in machine learning, neuromorphic and other brain-inspired computing models, and architectures for efficient support of complex tasks in computer vision, speech recognition and artificial intelligence.
 The proliferation of mobile computing platforms, Internet-of-Things and cloud support features thereof have opened up exciting new opportunities for real-time, mobile (distributed or swarm-driven) cognition.
 This half-day workshop solicits formative ideas and new product offerings in this general space.
 Topics of interest include (but are not limited to):

 Full paper manuscripts must be in English of up to 6 pages (with same formatting guidelines as main conference).
-To submit regular papers to the conference, click here.
+To submit regular papers to the workshop, click here.
 If you have questions regarding submission, please contact us: email@example.com

 Karthik Swaminathan is a researcher at the Efficient and Resilient Systems Group at the IBM T. J. Watson Research Center.
 His research interests include power-aware architectures, domain-specific accelerators and emerging device technologies in processor design.
 He is also interested in architectures for approximate and cognitive computing, particularly in aspects related to their reliability and energy efficiency.
 He holds a Ph.D. degree from Penn State University.